Contact: Ed Taylor, Director of Marketing & Communications 608-663-2333

 About Edgewood College

-Located in Madison, WI, Edgewood College is a liberal arts Catholic college in the Dominican tradition, with 2,400 undergraduate and graduate students.
-It offers more than 40 academic and professional programs, including master’s degrees in business, education, nursing, and other fields, and a doctoral degree in educational leadership.
-For more information about Edgewood College, please visit http://www.edgewood.edu, or call Ed Taylor in Marketing & Communications at 608-663-2333.
+Located in Madison, Wis., Edgewood College is a liberal arts Catholic college in the Dominican tradition.
+We serve approximately 3,000 undergraduate and graduate students at our Monroe Street and Deming Way campuses, and online.
+The College offers more than 40 academic and professional programs, including master’s degrees in business, education, and nursing, and doctoral degrees in educational leadership and nursing practice.
+For more information about Edgewood College, please visit www.edgewood.edu, or call Ed Taylor in Marketing & Communications at 608-663-2333.